 A8b: If you fail to pay the trek balance on time Peru Treks reserves the right to cancel your trek booking as indicated in our trek booking terms and conditions.
 All clients must plan to arrive in Cusco so that they are able to get to our office before 7.30pm at least 2 days before trek departure.
 We understand that flights sometimes get delayed so we treat each situation on a case by case basis and are usually sympathetic to genuine cases.
 If you are unable to make it to the office in time then please call our office as soon as possible.
 We might be able to make arrangements for a guide to come to your hotel later in the evening (US$25 out of hours call out fee).
 If you decide to participate in the trek without the recommended period of 2 nights acclimatization to the high altitude then you do so at your own risk.

-A9: Backpack, sleeping bag, double-thickness foam mattress (we will provide you with this but you have to carry it, it weighs approx 1kg), rain jacket, strong footwear, one complete change of clothing, sweater, jacket (something warm), water bottle (metal or nalgene type) and sterilizing tablets (Micropur are recommended and can be bought in local pharmacies in Cusco), flashlight and batteries, broad-brim or peaked cap, sunblock, insect repellent, toiletries and toilet paper, selection of small snacks, chocolate, dried fruit, biscuits etc, camera and spare batteries (nowhere to charge your camera during the trek).
-For your own personal hygiene we also recommend that you bring a small bottle of antiseptic/anti-bacterial hand gel to clean your hands each time after using the camp toilets and before eating any snacks / meals.
+A9: Backpack, sleeping bag, double-thickness foam mattress (we will provide you with this but you have to carry it, it weighs approx 1kg), rain jacket, strong suitable footwear, one complete change of clothing, sweater, jacket (something warm), water bottle (metal or nalgene type) and water purification tablets (for emergency use), LED flashlight, broad-brim or peaked cap, sunblock, insect repellent, toiletries and toilet paper, selection of small snacks, chocolate, dried fruit, biscuits etc, camera and spare batteries (nowhere to charge your camera during the trek).
+For your own personal hygiene we also recommend that you bring a small bottle of anti-bacterial hand gel to clean your hands each time after using the camp toilets and before eating any snacks / meals.
 You also have to bring your original passport with you on the trek, with the same passport number you originally made your reservation with, otherwise you will be unable to go on the trek.
 Photocopies are no longer acceptable.
+Bring some money for bottle water, snacks, tips, souvenirs - more details in our trek briefing sheet

 We will buy your Inca Trail trek permit using the names & passport numbers that you send us with your trek booking application.
 You must bring these same passports with you to Cusco and take them on the Inca Trail.
 If the name or number in your passport is different from the name and number on the trek permit, the government authorities will not allow you to start the trek and you will not be entitled to a refund.
 If you plan to renew your passport between making the trek booking and actually starting the trek please see the section below about Frequently Asked Questions relating to passport numbers.
 If you make a trek booking at the student price you must send us a copy of your ISIC card at the time you pay the trek deposit.
 If you fail to bring your ISIC card on the trek the government authorities will not allow you to start the trek.
 You will not be given the opportunity to pay the extra difference in price and you will not be entitled to a refund.
 These are government regulations and apply to ALL licensed Inca Trail tour operators.